PostHog/posthog.com/contents/blog/feature-flags-vs-configuration.md

 As showcased by this use case, feature flags are often meant to be temporary.
 Once you test and fully release a feature, you can remove the flag from the code.
 The failure to remove it can create technical debt.

-> ## Testing feature flags and configurations
+## Testing feature flags and configurations

+A problem both face is testing, as both require different testing strategies than standard unit tests.
-A problem both face is testing.
-Feature flags need to be mocked to test all potential paths, while configs are often forgotten in testing altogether.
-Both can cause [massive issues](https://github.com/danluu/post-mortems#config-errors).

-For a tutorial on how to best test feature feature flags, see "[Testing frontend feature flags with React, Jest, and PostHog](/tutorials/test-frontend-feature-flags)."
+- Feature flags need to be mocked to test all potential paths.
+Variants can be forgotten about and not tested, leading to issues.
+For a tutorial on how to test feature flags, see "[Testing frontend feature flags with React, Jest, and PostHog](/tutorials/test-frontend-feature-flags)."

+- Configs are often forgotten in testing altogether.
+To test well, they require integration tests, shadowing, and/or [canary releases](https://posthog.com/tutorials/canary-release), which require a lot of work.
+Bad configs have caused major outages at companies like [Cloudflare](https://web.archive.org/web/20211006135542/https://blog.cloudflare.com/todays-outage-post-mortem-82515/), [Facebook](https://engineering.fb.com/2021/10/05/networking-traffic/outage-details/s), and [Google](https://blog.google/inside-google/company-announcements/todays-outage-for-several-google/).

 ## Which should you choose?